eth-educators/eth-docker/SETUP.md

 - `prysm-base.yml` - Prysm
 - `teku-base.yml` - Teku
 - `geth.yml` - local geth eth1 chain node
+- `geth-archive.yml` - local geth node in full archive mode, required for Nimbus
 - `grafana.yml` - grafana dashboard for Lighthouse or Prysm
 - `nimbus-grafana.yml` - grafana dashboard for Nimbus
 - `teku-grafana.yml` - grafana dashboard for Teku

 For example, Lighthouse with local geth and grafana:
 `COMPOSE_FILE=lh-base.yml:geth.yml:grafana.yml`

+In this setup, clients are isolated from each other.
+Each run their own validator, and if geth is in use, their own geth.
+This is perfect for running a single client, or multiple isolated clients each in their own directory.

+If you want to run multiple isolated clients, just clone this project into a new directory for each.
+This is perfect for running medalla and spadina in parallel, for example.

+Note that a "full archive" geth takes ~80GB for goerli testnet and ~2TB for mainnet.

+### Optional: Advanced setup with multiple beacons, shared geth and Vouch client

+**Work in progress**, this is not currently functional

+In this setup, local eth1 node(s) and local beacons would run each in their own directory, and connect via a shared network or the Internet. beacon nodes could be configured to use their own validators or a shared validator-client like Vouch.
+This is very much a work-in-progress and not ready even for testing in this release.
+It will be supported on Linux only, as docker-compose's host network behavior differs between MacOS/Windows and Linux, and an advanced setup like this is not likely to run on a local user's MacOS/Windows machine.

+- `geth-shared.yml` - local geth node, sharable between multiple beacons
+- `geth-archive-shared.yml` - local geth node in full archive mode, sharable between multiple beacons

 ## Firewalling